dshe/MinimalContainer/README.md

 Foo instance = container.GetInstance<Foo>();
 ```
-To enable automatic registration, set the default lifestyle (singleton or transient) when constructing the container.
+To enable automatic registration, set the default lifestyle to singleton or transient when constructing the container.
 Note that the container will always register the dependencies of singleton instances as singletons.
 If automatic type resolution requires scanning assemblies other than the current executing assembly, include references to those assemblies in the container's constructor.

 #### example
 ```csharp